zfcampus/apigility-documentation/auth/authentication-oauth2.md

 [Facebook](https://developers.facebook.com/docs/reference/dialogs/oauth/),
 [Github](http://developer.github.com/v3/oauth/#oauth-authorizations-api), and
 [Twitter](https://dev.twitter.com/docs/api/1.1/post/oauth2/token) use this protocol to authenticate their APIs.
-Before introducing Apigility OAuth2 functionalilty let's briefly look at the core concepts of this authentication system:
+Before introducing Apigility OAuth2 functionalilty, let's briefly look at the core concepts of this authentication system:

-In the OAuth2 specification ([RFC 6749](http://tools.ietf.org/html/rfc6749)) we have the following
+In the OAuth2 specification ([RFC 6749](http://tools.ietf.org/html/rfc6749)), we have the following
 definitions:

-* *Resource Owner*: the User
+- *Resource Owner*: the User
-* *Resource Server*: the API
+- *Resource Server*: the API
-* *Authorization Server*: often the same as the API server
+- *Authorization Server*: often the same as the API server
-* *Client*: the Third-Party Application
+- *Client*: the Third-Party Application

-In Apigility the *Resource Server* and the *Authorization Server* are delivered from the same API server.
+In Apigility, the *Resource Server* and the *Authorization Server* are delivered from the same API server.

 The OAuth2 protocol is a framework for Authorization.
 From the abstract of RFC 6749 we can read: